KTH/kpm.rs/README.md

 # kpm

-This is attempt to create a (switchable) standalone application to provide the KTH Personal Menu.
+This was an attempt to create a (switchable) standalone application to provide the KTH Personal Menu.
-It is also a small experiment / demonsteration for doing stuff in Rust at KTH GVS IT.
+It was also a small experiment / demonsteration for doing stuff in Rust at KTH GVS IT.
+Unfortunatley, it got shut down for political reasons.

 ## Development and running